GoPlugin/NodeReviewScript/README.md

 npm i
 node server.js
 ```
-Make sure to override your contract address in the line number
+Make sure to pass your contract address like below, this will bring all the transaction for the respective contract and result the method invocation status

 ```
 node server.js xdc9072328cce4B1F5e9CFb6d0D15b588B33DD4bE21